Oxfordshire County Council are spinning the road safety stats again

 What about the fall in serious injuries?

-Serious injuries (adjusted) were: 235 in 2019 and 243 in 2021 – both before the Twinkle Twenty programme.
-OCC starts imposing the new limits in February 2022, then the next three years go 305, 230, 261 – an average of 265; that’s higher than the pre-programme level.
-Then 2025 dips to 215.
+Serious injuries (adjusted) were: 235 in 2019 and 243 in 2021 – both before the Twinkle Twenty and Vision Zero programmes.
+OCC starts imposing the new limits in February 2022, then the next three years go 305, 230, 261 – an average of 265; higher than the pre-programme level.
+Then 2025 sees the serious injury numbers dip to 215.

 Thames Valley is having a recording wobble.

-Look at the DfT data table (you can download is here: https://www.gov.uk/government/statistics/reported-road-casualties-great-britain-provisional-results-2025), find the Thames Valley row on the 6th tab, and there’s a little marker against it: note 8.
+Look at the DfT data table (you can download it here: https://www.gov.uk/government/statistics/reported-road-casualties-great-britain-provisional-results-2025), find the Thames Valley row on the 6th tab, and there’s a little marker against it: note 8.
 Note 8 says, in DfT’s words, that this police force has recently adopted injury-based reporting, that the severity adjustments are based on limited data, and that they “may be subject to greater revision in future years.”

 Translated, because Thames Valley has changed how it records injury severity, a jump in “serious” injuries is exactly what you’d expect to see as the effect of that change regardless of what’s actually happening on the roads.
 The council has taken a number its own source flags as wobbly and presented it as hard evidence that everyone else in Thames Valley’s roads are getting more dangerous.